 Another example are the automated direct messages on Twitter, which I already mentioned in the introduction of this post.
 I made a quick Twitter poll to ask my audience what they think about them.
 And the reaction does not surprise me.
 I have no doubt that they can be annoying or stupidly promotional.
 Still, they can work – and you still can win over all the people who claim they ignore them with the right message.

-Learn how to get traffic, leads and sales from social media.
+Learn how to get traffic, leads and sales from Twitter.
 Learn the repeatable process with our ebook “The Social Traffic Code!”

 5. Not using automation yields better marketing results